Skip to Main Content

 • Spring term/semester: August 15

-• Summer term: February 15
+• Summer term: March 15

 • A separate UNT Dallas summer application must be completed for summer financial aid.
 This application is available online (my.untdallas.edu) in March for the following summer term.
 The FAFSA for the year preceding the summer is also required.